Living Ayurveda Internship and Programs at Banyan Farm

 Cost

 Dormitory-style housing is provided in a large environmentally-friendly straw-bale home located on Banyan Farm.
-There is a $500 program fee.
-An additional monthly fee of $150 goes toward a communal food fund.
+A monthly fee of $200 goes toward a communal food fund.
 Interns are responsible for their own transportation.
 We strongly recommend interns have health insurance or set aside an emergency medical fund for the duration of the program.

 How to Apply

-Enrollment for 2025 is open!
+Enrollment for 2026 is open!
 To apply, fill out and submit an application to education@banyanfarm.com.
-Applications for both sessions are due January 6, 2025.
+Applications for both sessions are due January 31st, 2026; however, admission is rolling, so apply early if possible.

 “LAI could be one the most impactful experiences of your life.
 With the way that Ayurveda, herbalism, farming, and community are so intentionally woven together, this program provides such a beautiful and strong foundation for carrying forth and sharing the ideals of whole-istic well-being.
 I have been blessed by this program and I'm so excited to see where this newly attained knowledge will take me!”— Kyle Moran